anaharrismatnez/Aging_model_MS/README.md

   ```
   git clone https://github.com/bryanlimy/clinical-super-mri.git
   ```
 - It is highly recommended to create a new environment for each of the models to be used.
-The required packages can be found in the file `requirements.txt`
+The required packages can be found in the file `requirements.txt`.
+For the SR network see how to create the environment in [clinical-super-mri](https://github.com/bryanlimy/clinical-super-mri/tree/main).

 ### Dataset